smashedr/node-badges/README.md

 Then visit: http://localhost/

-Note: this mounts your `./src` directory into the container for live reloading.
+Note: this mounts the `./src` directory into the container for live reloading.
+To use a different source path, set the `APP_FILES` environment variable.
 See the [docker-compose-dev.yaml](docker-compose-dev.yaml) file for more details.

-To use a different port set the `PORT` variable.
+To use a different port set the `PORT` environment variable.

 ```shell
 export PORT=8080